Morphic-Void/TheVoidEngine/docs/backlog/current_scope_backlog.md

 DONE: CStaticLookup for provisioning and other data uintptr_t based

+DONE: Wrapped phase gate (parking), wait predicates and counter semaphore

+DONE: Native thread naming

 DONE - DECIDED TO IGNORE EVERYTHING BUT PRIORITY AT THIS STAGE: add affinity, priority and numa identity

 4. IN PROGRESS - (CONSIDERING ANDROID OPTIONS): Implement wait/wake wrapper or fallback-compatible wait primitive
 6. IN PROGRESS - (IT IS NEEDED AS FALLBACK): Implement semaphore wrapper if needed

-Random tasks:
+Remaining short term tasks:

+Add the high performance counter

-Add the tga testing
+Add tga testing or perform some manual testing (leaning toward the latter)

-IN PROGRESS: Wrapped phase gate (done), wait predicates and counter semaphore

-Native thread naming

-Thread provisioning and other data access structures

-TLS definition
+Add the low level text ingester (using SuiteUTF)

+Threading related, grouped here in order:
+    1. Refactor the module and thread ids to separate role and sub-role/sub-identity
-Module, thread and system names (ID registry)
+    2. Module, thread and system names (ID registry)
-Text ingester
+    3. Thread provisioning and other data access structures
+    4. TLS definition (will depend on what the provisioning ends up looking like)

+Build out the debug system (depends on completion of the threading related tasks)

 Setup project to build on Linux

+Create the Windows platform module

+Create the Linux platform module

+Longer term tasks:

-11. DEFERRED UNTIL PROJECT TESTABLE ON ALL SUPPORTED PLATFORMS: Add smoke/stress tests around each layer
+Add smoke/stress tests around each layer of the threading (may become a redundant task if everything ends up being tested through actual use)